jclxx/xero-helloworld-php/README.md

     rm secretpubapp/SESSION

-Note that the information in the `SESSION` is secret: for a real organisation this would give access to the organisations accounts.
+Note that the information in the `SESSION` is secret: for a real organisation this would give access to the organisation's financial accounts.
+Be careful.

 ## Running the Public App with Callback ##